Aquatic & Invasive Species Control general permit

-Aquatic Invasive Species Control general permit
+Aquatic Invasive Species Management general permit

 We issued this permit to the Washington Department of Fish and Wildlife.
 It allowed the treatment of early infestations and small localized projects that may lead to the eradication or containment of invasive species.
 This included in-water treatment of aquatic invasive animal species and non-native invasive marine algae.
-Visit the Aquatic invasive species control general permit webpage for more information.
+Visit the Aquatic invasive species management general permit webpage for more information.

 Fisheries Resource Management general permit